HituziANDO/kamome/README.md

 Kamome provides common JavaScript interface for iOS and Android.

+If you build Flutter apps with the WebView, see [kamome_flutter](https://github.com/HituziANDO/kamome_flutter) for the Flutter plugin.

 ## Quick Usage

 ### Sends a message from the JS code to the native code